Be more. Do more.

 What will the changes mean for families and siblings?

 The Westmead Catholic Community will see local Catholic systemic schools located on the same site.
-A learning centre on site for students with high support needs and a moderate intellectual disability and a Catholic Early Learning Centre are also planned as part of the initiative.
+A Catholic Early Learning Centre is also planned as part of the initiative.
 This may provide convenience for some families including opportunities for siblings to travel to school together.
 There will be many opportunities for siblings of different ages and support needs to share in Westmead Catholic Community celebrations together.

 How will student safety be ensured?

 The safety of all students will always be the number one priority for Westmead Catholic schools and in the design of Westmead Catholic Community.
-Primary school learning areas are separate from secondary school facilities.
-However, shared resources including specialist learning areas will provide new opportunities for collaboration.
+Shared resources including specialist learning areas will provide new opportunities for collaboration.
 Access to these resources will be carefully supervised to ensure that shared usage is safe and appropriate.
 Visitors to the school will be required to follow strict protocols.

 Student safety has been a key consideration in the planning process for the site.
-A great benefit of redesigning the site and the buildings will be the ability to ensure site lines for supervision are considered holistically, further adding to the overall safety and well being of each child.
-The secure school premises feature covered play areas designed for the exclusive use of particular year groupings to provide a safe environment for recreational activities.
+A great benefit of redesigning the site and the buildings will be the ability to ensure sightlines for supervision are considered holistically, further adding to the overall safety and wellbeing of each child.
+The secure school premises will feature covered play areas designed for the exclusive use of particular year groupings to provide a safe environment for recreational activities.
 These arrangements promote student safety and encourage the development of social skills through opportunities to play with students of a similar age.

 How will the impacts of construction be safely managed so that disruption to schooling is minimised?

-Westmead Catholic schools are committed to ensuring safety and minimising disruption to current students during construction of new facilities.
-A construction management plan will be developed as part of the planning process which will outline ways to mitigate noise, dust and debris.
+Westmead Catholic schools are committed to ensuring safety and minimising disruption to current students during the construction of new facilities.
+A construction management plan has been developed as part of the planning process which will outline ways to mitigate noise, dust and debris.
 The Project Team will be working closely with each of the schools to plan ways to schedule classes and activities to minimise disruption to learning and teaching, particularly during HSC trials and examinations.

-Subject to planning approval, the new Catholic primary school in Westmead will open in 2024.
-Sacred Heart Primary will continue to operate at its current site until this time.
+As indicated earlier, 2026 is the scheduled time for the opening of the new primary school and Parish facilities.
+Sacred Heart Primary Westmead will continue to operate at its current site until this time.

 What are the environmental impacts of the Westmead Catholic Community project?

 As part of the Catholic Church, Westmead Catholic Community shares a responsibility to care for God’s creation.
-The project will comply with all government requirements regarding environmental impacts.
-Facilities provided as part of the project will be more environmentally efficient.
+The project will comply with all government requirements regarding environmental impacts and the facilities provided as part of the project will be more environmentally efficient.
 There will also be the possibility of Westmead Catholic schools participating in the Catholic Schools Parramatta Diocese Energy Efficiency Program.

-Will Sacred Heart and Mother Teresa Primary School continue to be separate schools?
+Will Sacred Heart Primary and Mother Teresa Primary continue to be separate schools?

 In September 2019, the Diocese of Parramatta, together with the Marist Brothers Australia and Sisters of Mercy Parramatta, announced the Westmead Catholic Community in response to the needs of the growing Westmead community.
 As part of this news, it had been decided that the Westmead Catholic primary schools would be designated as Sacred Heart Primary for students from Kindergarten to Year 2, and Mother Teresa Primary for students from Year 3 to 6.

-On 29 June 2020 in a further announcement, it has now been decided that, after further consultation with the communities, a single primary school would be the best option for the Westmead Catholic Community.
-Consequently, from 2023, the primary school within the Westmead Catholic Community will be known as Sacred Heart Primary School and will serve students from Kindergarten to Year 6.
+It was announced on 29 June 2020 hat, after further consultation with the communities, a single primary school would be the best option for the Westmead Catholic Community.
+Consequently, from 2026, the primary school within the Westmead Catholic Community will be known as Sacred Heart Primary Westmead and will serve students from Kindergarten to Year 6.
 St Teresa of Calcutta will continue to be honoured, including through the new Mother Teresa Early Learning Centre which will be located on the Darcy Road site.

 Why is Sacred Heart Primary School being relocated to Darcy Rd Westmead?